pietjan12/EftelciencyApp/README.md

-Android application which was shows a list of rides at a local theme park, also included a map with very rudimentary pathfinding functionality
+Android application which shows a list of rides at a local theme park, also included a map with very rudimentary pathfinding functionality